 How Does a Burrito Differ from a Taco?

 Next, on our Beginner’s Guide to Mexican Food we have the difference between tacos and burritos.
 The key difference here is quantity and size.
 Tacos are small and open, and you might need 3 or 4 to satisfy your appetite.
 A burrito, on the other hand, has a much larger tortilla and a variety of fillings.
 Certainly, a single burrito would make up a meal.
-Burritos are made with flour tortillas as corn would break with that size of tortilla.
+Burritos are made with flour tortillas as corn would break with that size of a tortilla.
 The ends of the tortilla are folded in and then it’s rolled closed.
 Inside you will often find meat along with rice and beans for a hefty all in one.
 Our recipe for a Chicken Burrito has tender slow-cooked chicken with chipotle paste for a delicious smoky flavour.

 How are Fajitas Different From Tacos?